autistic-symposium/mev-toolkit/keeperDAO/the-mission-of-KeeperDAO.md

 * Keepers are bots that work on blockchain networks like Ethereum.
 The are an emergent and increasingly important network participant.
 * Keepers respond when there is a need to buy or sell a sequence of assets, or execute particular smart contracts in a timely manner.
 * DeFi relies on Keepers.
-Their constant arbritage keeps prices in sync accorss dexes.
+Their constant arbitrage keeps prices in sync accorss dexes.
 * From the keeper's perspective, a blockchain is a giant chessbord.
 They look for sequences of mvoes with high MEV and try to execute them.
 * To be the first, they must pay block producers (minners and validators) above and beoynd the normal fee.
 * Unlike block producers, Keepers were not accounted for in Ethereum's protocol design.
 This has turned Ethereum's public mempool (database where all unprocessed transactions are stored) into a dark forest.